morganbroome/CS4455_TLAF_Group_Project/LostAndFound_ScrappyTheRobot_readme.txt

 - Destroyable crates(Can be found at starting point)
 - Movable boxes
 - Red button to open starting doors
-- Sound played when gun is shot
+- Sound played when gun is shot, when jumping, when dying, and when picking up coins

 ## AI/ RealTimeNPC
 - Can find enemies with AI right outside of starting area
-- If enemy touches scrappy he will be sent back to spawn point
+- If an enemy touches scrappy he will be sent back to spawn point

 ## Polish
-- Game can be paused with 'Esc' key
+- Game can be paused with 'Esc' key and sensitivity slider
+- Particle effect when coin is collected
+- Textures
+- In game world border that prevents the character from falling off the map (mostly)
+- Swaying grass

 # **iii.
 Known problem areas**
+- Enemy AI

 # **iv.
 Manifest of which files authored by each teammate:**